cal127/efw/README.md

 This is a minimalistic PHP web framework i've made to use in my projects

-This package currently is non-stable, has no documentation available, and has some important features missing.
+This package currently is unstable, has no documentation available, and has some important features missing.
 Use at your own risk.

 __Usage:__